Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Pass-API-User-Manual.md

     protected override void Setup(ScriptableRenderContext renderContext, CommandBuffer cmd) {
         halfResTarget = RTHandles.Alloc(
-            // Note the * 0.5 here, it will allocate a half res target, which saves a lot of memory Vector2.one * 0.5f, TextureXR.slices, dimension: TextureXR.dimension,
+            // Note the * 0.5f here.
+This allocates a half-resolution target, which saves a lot of memory.
+            Vector2.one * 0.5f, TextureXR.slices, dimension: TextureXR.dimension,
-            // We don't need alpha for this effect so we use an HDR no alpha texture format
+            // Since alpha is unnecessary for Gaussian blur, this effect uses an HDR texture format with no alpha channel.
             colorFormat: GraphicsFormat.B10G11R11_UFloatPack32,
-            // Never forget to name your textures, it'll be very useful for debugging
+            // When creating textures, be sure to name them as it is useful for debugging.
             useDynamicScale: true, name: "Half Res Custom Pass" );
     }

     protected override void Execute(CustomPassContext ctx)
     {
-        // We choose an arbitrary 8 pixel radius for our blur float radius = 8.0f;
+        // Specifies the radius for the blur in pixels.
+This example uses an 8 pixel radius. float radius = 8.0f;
-        // Precision of the blur, also affect the cost of the shader, 9 is a good value for real time apps int sampleCount = 9;
+        // Specifies the precision of the blur.
+This also affects the resource intensity of the blue.
+A value of 9 is good for real-time applications. int sampleCount = 9;

-        // In case you have multiple camera at different resolution, make the blur coherent across these cameras. radius *= ctx.cameraColorBuffer.rtHandleProperties.rtHandleScale.x;
+        // In cases where you have multiple cameras with different resolutions, this makes the blur coherent across these cameras. radius *= ctx.cameraColorBuffer.rtHandleProperties.rtHandleScale.x;

-        // Our gaussian blur call, with the camera color buffer in source and destination
+        // The actual Gaussian blur call.
+It specifies the current camera's color buffer as the source and destination.
-        // The half res target is used as temporary render target between the passes of our blur
+        // This uses the half-resolution target as a temporary render target between the blur passes.
-        // Note that it's content will be cleared by the Gaussian Blur function.
+        // Note that the Gaussian blur function clears the content of the half-resolution buffer when it finishes.
         CustomPassUtils.GaussianBlur(
             ctx, ctx.cameraColorBuffer, ctx.cameraColorBuffer, halfResTarget,
             sampleCount, radius, downSample: true
         );
     }

-    // Release the GPU memory, otherwise it'll leak protected override void Cleanup() => halfResTarget.Release();
+    // Releases the GPU memory allocated for the half-resolution target.
+This is important otherwise the memory will leak. protected override void Cleanup() => halfResTarget.Release();
 }
 ```

-Note that we use a half res target `halfResTarget` because we first do a downsample pass.
-Alternatively you can also use the custom pass buffer we provide in HDRP, even if it's not a half res buffer, the algorithm will use only half of the texture.
+Note that this example uses a half-resolution target, halfResTarget, because the example first processes a downsample pass.
+Alternatively, you can also use the custom pass buffer that HDRP provides.
+Even if this is not a half-resolution buffer, the algorithm only uses half of the texture.

 <!-- TODO